Do it right

 In the advertising world, this is the ultimate ‘moreish cookie’ – something that lends itself well to pretty visuals and great aesthetic design.

-There’s also a whole additional metrics dedicated to instant experiences, allowing you to track instant experience metrics in real time.
+There’s also an additional metric dedicated to Instant Experiences, allowing you to track Instant Experience metrics in real time.

-Avoid using ‘video views’ as your objective because Facebook won’t optimize towards people actually going through your instant experience.
+Avoid using ‘video views’ as your objective because Facebook won’t optimize toward people actually going through your Instant Experience.

-This platform is all about driving intent and attention - you want to make the experience so seductive, they don’t want to leave.
+This platform is all about driving intent and attention – you want to make the experience so seductive people don’t want to leave.

-It’s no secret that Facebook live drives one of the highest engagement on the platform.
-It’s not an ad format in itself, but can be used to advertise to customers, when used in the right way.
+It’s no secret that Facebook Live drives some of the highest engagement on the platform.
+It’s not an ad format in itself, but it can be used to advertise to customers when used the right way.

-Going live with your video content draws viewers in - it generates a lot of time on site, it encourages conversations, and it builds interaction with your brand.
+Going live with your video content draws viewers in – it generates a lot of time on site, encourages conversations, and builds interaction with your brand.

-It’s because of this that Facebook likes to give a lot of algorithmic weight to it.
+It’s because of this Facebook likes to give a lot of algorithmic weight to it.

-When you go live, you need to plan it out, just as you would do a normal video campaign (don’t just hit ‘go live’ and hope for the best).
+When you go live, you need to plan it as you’d plan a normal video campaign (don’t just hit ‘Go live’ and hope for the best).

-You need a great idea for live, and a backup plan if things don’t go to schedule.
+You need a great idea for Live and a backup plan if things go wrong.